 These include charges relating to:

-RSPCA Victoria's Senior Inspector Simon Primrose today said that the operation demonstrates the value of collaboration between state and local authorities.
+RSPCA Victoria's Senior Inspector Simon Primrose today said that the

 "In general, our powers are limited to enforcing the Prevention of Cruelty to Animals Act," said Senior Inspector Primrose.